Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/UtilityNetwork/PerformValveIsolationTrace/README.md

 ## About the data

-The [Naperville gas network feature service](https://sampleserver7.arcgisonline.com/arcgis/rest/services/UtilityNetwork/NapervilleGas/FeatureServer), hosted on ArcGIS Online, contains a utility network used to run the isolation trace shown in this sample.
+The [Naperville gas network feature service](https://sampleserver7.arcgisonline.com/server/rest/services/UtilityNetwork/NapervilleGas/FeatureServer), hosted on ArcGIS Online, contains a utility network used to run the isolation trace shown in this sample.

+## Additional information

+Credentials:
+* Username: viewer01
+* Password: I68VGU^nMurF

 ## Tags